AnisurRahman06046/bitByte_test_project/README.md

 ```

 ### Recommendation:
-RUn the project from your local machine by completing the initial setup cause on Render it takes time to load api.
+Run the project from your local machine by completing the initial setup cause on Render it takes time to load api.
 ### Deployment:
 - **Backend**: Render